linj2015/programming-contest-practice/README.md

 contests.~~
-Ranked top 9 for USC Programming Contest (2018 Fall), and now preparing for [ICPC SoCal Regional](http://socalcontest.org/current/index.shtml "SoCal Region ICPC") that is in 17 days!
+Ranked top 9 for USC Programming Contest (2018 Fall), and now preparing for [ICPC SoCal Regional](http://socalcontest.org/current/index.shtml "SoCal Region ICPC") that is in 16 days!

+I also find it interesting how literally each coach uses different online judge websites.

 Language: C++

 ## Problems
+See sub-folders for notes and solution write-ups (for those that I found particularly interesting).

+### Sphere Online Judge
+- __Inside or Outside__: determine if a point is inside a polygon

 ### UVa Online Judge
 - __Error Correction__: parity property
 - __Goldbach's Conjecture__: sum of prime numbers